Friday the 13th (franchise): Novels

 In 1994, four young adult novels were released under the title of Friday the 13th.
 These stories focused on different people finding Jason's mask and becoming possessed by his spirit, but the actual character did not appear in the novels.
 The novels were written by author William Pattinson, under the pen name Eric Morse, and published in 1994.
 The books are titled Mother's Day, Jason's Curse, The Carnival, and Road Trip.
 In 2003 and 2005, Black Flame published novelizations of Freddy vs. Jason and Jason X. After the release of the Jason X novel, Black Flame began publishing two series of novels.
 One set was published under the Jason X title, while the second set used the Friday the 13th moniker.
 The Jason X series consisted of four sequels to the 2005 adaptation.
 The first to be published was Jason X: The Experiment, which saw the government attempting to exploit Jason's indestructibility to create an army of "super soldiers".
 The second novel, Planet of the Beast, follows the efforts of Dr. Bardox and his crew as they try to clone a comatose Jason and stay alive when Jason awakens.
-Death Moon revolves around Jason crash-landing at Moon Camp Americana, and the final novel, To the Third Power, is about the discovery of a Jason clone underneath a prison.
+Death Moon revolves around Jason crash-landing at Moon Camp Americana, and the final novel, To the Third Power, is about the discovery of Jason underneath a prison.

 The Friday the 13th series of novels are not connected to the Jason X series and do not continue any story set forth by the films.
 Instead, each novel developed the character of Jason in its own way.
 Friday the 13th: Church of the Divine Psychopath has Jason resurrected by a religious cult.
 In Friday the 13th: Hell Lake, a recently executed serial killer, Wayne Sanchez, persuades Jason to help him escape back to the real world.
 In Hate-Kill-Repeat, two religious serial killers attempt to find Jason at Crystal Lake, believing that the three of them share the same contempt for those that break the moral code.
 The Jason Strain places Jason on an island with a group of death row convicts—placed there by television executives running a reality game show—while a scientist attempts to create an age-retarding "super drug" from Jason's DNA.
 Instead, she creates a virus that reanimates the dead into zombies.
 The character of Pamela Voorhees returns from the grave in Carnival of Maniacs, and she searches for Jason, who is now part of a traveling sideshow and about to be auctioned off to the highest bidder.